milaboratory/minnn/docs/source/quickstart.rst

 Quick Start
 ===========

-Example: we have a pair of FASTQ files R1.fastq and R2.fastq from experiment where we attached 2 sample barcodes to sequence.
-We know that first sample barcode is first 5 nucleotides of sequence and 2nd barcode is ATGNNNN.
-We want to calculate single consensus for each combination of barcodes, and before this we want to filter out sequences where first sample barcode is TTTTT for which we know that this is garbage.
+Example: we have a pair of FASTQ files :code:`R1.fastq` and :code:`R2.fastq` from experiment where we attached 2 sample barcodes to sequence.
+We know that first sample barcode is first 5 nucleotides of sequence and 2nd barcode is :code:`ATGNNNN`.
+We want to calculate single consensus for each combination of barcodes, and before this we want to filter out sequences where first sample barcode is :code:`TTTTT` for which we know that this is garbage.
 Then we do the following actions:

 #.
 Extract barcodes from data.